Skip to Content

 Graphic: Giacomo Dalla Chiara

-Commercial cycling also requires cities to rethink other aspects of their built environment.
-That includes reimagining their bike parking strategies, by allowing (or even outright re-dedicating) bigger bikes to park in automobile spaces, as well as building more-frequent curb cuts on sidewalks so bikes don't have to ride much on pedestrian paths to reach their destinations.
-And cities should think beyond the street, too, by establishing safe charging stations and rest areas for delivery drivers to recharge in all senses of the word.
+That includes reimagining their bike parking strategies, by allowing bigger bikes to park in automobile spaces, as well as building more-frequent curb cuts on sidewalks so cycles don't have to ride for long on pedestrian paths to reach their destinations.
+And the report authors ague that cities should think beyond the street, too, by establishing safe charging stations and rest areas for delivery drivers to recharge their bikes and their bodies.

-Some cities may even need to make zoning reforms to make way for "microhubs," or car-light, miniature warehouses that allow larger vehicles to dump a cache of goods directly into neighborhoods to be parceled out onto bikes.
+Some cities may even need to make zoning reforms to make way for "microhubs," or car-light, miniature warehouses which allow vans and trucks to dump a cache of goods where they can be parceled out onto bikes for the last mile of their journey.
 Unlike traditional warehouses — which are often, rightly, barred from residential neighborhoods because they increase vehicle traffic and noise pollution — some microhubs can be as small as single parking space, and often constitute little more than a shipping container.

 "There’s really no cargo bike delivery without microhubs," stresses Dalla Chiara.
 "Finding space for cargo bikes close to where they serve is so essential."